Social enterprise: Social enterprise funding

 Socially responsible investing (SRI) seeks to maximize both financial gain and social impact.

-Social Enterprises often use for-profit business strategies to fund their social change.
-The methods in which these Social Enterprise's create sustainable revenue streams differ from social business to social business, but all share the goal of abandoning the need for government or donor support.
+Social Enterprises often use for-profit business strategies to fund social change.
+The methods by which these Social enterprises create sustainable revenue streams differ from social business to social business, but all share the goal of abandoning the need for government or donor support.
 Gregory Dees and Beth Anderson discuss this difference in funding strategies as the innovation that differentiates the social enterprise from the traditional non-profit actor.

 Salesforce.com trademark dispute

-In 2012 Social Enterprise UK ran the 'Not In Our Name' campaign against Salesforce.com, a global software and CRM company, that had begun using the term 'social enterprise' to describe its products and had applied for 'social enterprise' trademarks in the EU, US, Australia, and Jamaica.
+In 2012, Social Enterprise UK ran the 'Not In Our Name' campaign against Salesforce.com, a global software and CRM company that had begun using the term 'social enterprise' to describe its products and had applied for 'social enterprise' trademarks in the EU, US, Australia, and Jamaica.
 The campaign was supported by similar organisations in the US (the Social Enterprise Alliance), Canada, South Africa, and Australia.
 An open letter was sent to the CEO and Chairman of Salesforce.com asking Salesforce.com to stop using the term 'social enterprise'.
-It was signed by people and organisations around the world, including Muhammad Yunus (Grameen Bank founder and Nobel Peace Prize laureate), Richard G. Wilkinson and Kate Pickett (co-authors of The Spirit Level).
-Salesforce said they would withdraw applications to trademark the term 'social enterprise', and remove any references to 'social enterprise' in its marketing materials in the future.
+It was signed by people and organisations around the world, including Muhammad Yunus (Grameen Bank founder and Nobel Peace Prize laureate), Richard G. Wilkinson, and Kate Pickett (co-authors of The Spirit Level).
+Salesforce said it would withdraw applications to trademark the term 'social enterprise', and remove any references to 'social enterprise' in its marketing materials in the future.

 Hybrid forms

 Organizations that do not take the distinct form of either a private, public, or non-profit organization are classified as hybrid organizations.
 For legal and tax purposes, hybrid forms are classified as for-profit entities.
-The two main types of hybrid organizations are the L³C, or low-profit limited liability company, and the benefit corporation (B-Corp).
-A L³C's main objective is to achieve socially beneficial goals.
+The two main types of hybrid organisations are the L3C, or low-profit limited liability company, and the benefit corporation (B-Corp).
+L3C's main objective is to achieve socially beneficial goals.
 They are able to go about achieving these goals by employing the financial and flexible advantages of a limited liability company.
-States that have authorized the use of the L³C model have established three requirements: to operate for charitable or educational purposes, not the production of income, and not the fulfillment of a political or legislative agenda.
-A benefit corporation, or B-Corp, is a corporation that operates to achieve/create a "general public benefit".
+States that have authorised the use of the L3C model have established three requirements: to operate for charitable or educational purposes, not the production of income, and not the fulfilment of a political or legislative agenda.
+A benefit corporation, or B-Corp, is a corporation that operates to achieve or create a "general public benefit".